“Whatever is rejected from the self, appears in the world as an event.” - C.G. Jung

-Re-living our stories we only deepen the scar.
-This often happens when we enter in a relationship trying to patch up the wound with other people who are broken in the same way – dating people who carry the same unprocessed scar.
-And before we realize it, the situation turns into one big rejection festival.
+Re-living our stories we will only deepen the scar.
+This often happens when we enter in a relationship trying to patch up the wound with other people who are broken in the same way – dating people who carry the same unprocessed wound.
+And, before you realize it, the situation turns into one big rejection festival.
 Who left who?
-We have a way of hurting others in the same way that we have been hurt.
+We have this way of hurting others in the same way that we have been hurt.
 Aaah.. it was the karma, you say.
 But this karma is only real if you were unaware of your story and chose to repeat it.

 TAKE A LOOK IN THE MIRROR..